-Cambria Summerhill quartz is an engineered stone with an off-white background and opulent graining in light grey arranged in a random pattern that brings the aesthetics of natural marble such as Bianco Carrara and granite such as Alaska White or Bianco Antico granite to any interior area including kitchens, bathrooms, living rooms, utility rooms and floorings.
+Cambria Summerhill is an engineered stone with an off-white background and opulent graining in light grey.
+It is arranged in a random pattern that brings the aesthetics of natural marble such as Bianco Carrara and granite such as Alaska White or Bianco Antico granite to any interior area including kitchens, bathrooms, living rooms, utility rooms and floorings.

 Cambria Summerhill belongs to Cambria’s Coastal Collection, a range of quartz stones that evoke the beauty of natural granite and marble and offshore, beach and seaside landscapes.

 With slab dimensions at 3360x1660mm and thicknesses in 12mm, 20mm and 30mm joints and seams are a thing of the past for Cambria worktops and cladding surfaces.

 Cambria is tougher than marble or granite making it more durable and is less likely to stain, chip or scratch than natural stone.
 Cambria Summerhill quartz is maintenance free with a simple cleaning regime of soapy water and a kitchen cloth.
 Because of its non-porous nature, this quartz stone does not absorb liquids, moisture and food leftovers avoiding the potential growth of bacteria which makes it ideal for kitchens, bathrooms, laboratories and healthcare facilities.